Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 FormBlends operates as a physician-supervised telehealth clinic specializing in GLP-1 medications and therapeutic peptides.
 The platform emphasizes direct medical oversight with board-certified physicians managing every aspect of patient care, from initial consultation through ongoing monitoring and dose adjustments.

-The service begins with a comprehensive medical assessment conducted by licensed physicians who review your medical history, current medications, and weight loss goals.
+The service begins with a thorough medical assessment conducted by licensed physicians who review your medical history, current medications, and weight loss goals.
 Unlike many telehealth platforms that rely on nurse practitioners or physician assistants for primary care, FormBlends maintains physician involvement throughout your treatment plan.
 This approach ensures that complex medical decisions, such as managing drug interactions or addressing side effects, receive appropriate clinical attention.

 Pricing Structure: FormBlends offers transparent pricing starting at $297 per month for compounded semaglutide, with tirzepatide available at $397 monthly.
 These prices include the medication, physician consultations, ongoing monitoring, and customer support.
-The company does not accept insurance but provides detailed receipts for HSA/FSA reimbursement.
+The company doesn't accept insurance but provides detailed receipts for HSA/FSA reimbursement.
 No hidden fees or setup costs apply, and patients can cancel anytime without penalties.

 Medication Options: The platform provides both compounded semaglutide and tirzepatide, sourced from FDA-registered 503B compounding pharmacies.
 This approach allows for customized dosing and potentially lower costs compared to brand-name alternatives.
 The compounding pharmacy partnerships enable FormBlends to maintain consistent supply even during brand-name shortages, a significant advantage given recent GLP-1 supply chain disruptions.